NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifs/lab-motifs.rst

 7. Try HOMER
 ================

 Finally, we will try another popular motif finding software, HOMER.
-Here we will look at a `CTCF chipseq experiment from mouse <https://www.encodeproject.org/experiments/ENCSR000CBJ/>`_.
+Here we will look at a `CTCF ChIP-seq experiment from mouse <https://www.encodeproject.org/experiments/ENCSR000CBJ/>`_.
 First, download the bed file with the peaks and select the top 500 peaks:

 .. code-block:: bash